vlazzarini/opcode_compiler/README.md

 Csound JIT Module Compilers
 ============

-This experimental opcode builds on the initial work by Michael Goggins, and is based on the llvm/clang interpreter example code.
+This experimental opcode library build on the initial work by Michael Goggins, and is based on the llvm/clang interpreter example code.
 It provides a just-in-time C and C++ module compilers, which can be used to add new opcodes to Csound or to execute code on-the-fly.